 Then our home was a time warp: I had forgotten that we had been in the process of decorating it for Christmas when we left precipitously on December 14th.
 There were boxes of ornaments left and right.
 The stepladder was still up.
 A red and white bead garland hung loose from one side of the doorframe.
 The tree stood unlit and petrified in a corner of the living area, like a stalagmite from the plant world incongruously decorated for the saddest of holidays.
 The star was pinned on the 13th on the naïve advent calendar I made for my kids out of a pillowcase back in 1974, a calendar their own kids love to see come out every year.

-the post I wrote before leaving.
+I turned on my computer only to find the browser stuck on the post I wrote before leaving.
 After seven weeks, it was like being rocketed back to a time before time we could barely recollect.
 So much had happened since.

 We took the calendar down, untrimmed the tree, collected the window candles (we have little star ones from Ikea which need to be turned on manually, one-by-one, a task our grandkids love to take on) and removed their batteries, unhook the hanging garland and started packing Christmas away.
 Truth be told, I don’t know at this point that I’ll ever feel like getting the house ready for the holidays again.
 But then “ever” is a very short word for a very long time and things may change.
 Also there are the grandkids to think of…